jaxernst/juice-docs/docs/dev/api/extensions/juice-721-delegate/contracts/JB721TieredGovernance.md

 # JB721TieredGovernance

+A tiered 721 delegate where each NFT can be used for on chain governance, with votes delegatable per tier.

+---

 [Git Source](https://github.com/jbx-protocol/juice-721-delegate/blob/24c33179caef17b169ec5b6eb95923f5da66bf32/contracts/JB721TieredGovernance.sol)

 **Inherits:**
 [`JBTiered721Delegate`](/dev/api/extensions/juice-721-delegate/contracts/JBTiered721Delegate.md), [`IJB721TieredGovernance`](/dev/api/extensions/juice-721-delegate/interfaces/IJB721TieredGovernance.md)

-A tiered 721 delegate where each NFT can be used for on chain governance, with votes delegatable per tier.

-*
 Adheres to -
-IJB721TieredGovernance: General interface for the methods in this contract that interact with the blockchain's state according to the protocol's rules.*
+- IJB721TieredGovernance: General interface for the methods in this contract that interact with the blockchain's state according to the protocol's rules.

-*
 Inherits from -
-JBTiered721Delegate: The tiered 721 delegate.
+- JBTiered721Delegate: The tiered 721 delegate.
-Votes: A helper for voting balance snapshots.*
+- Votes: A helper for voting balance snapshots.

 ## State Variables
 ### _tierDelegation